Lake District road trip inspiration

 Use Friar’s Crag, Castlerigg Stone Circle and Buttermere lakeshore as scenic stops on a northern Lakes road trip.

-Lake District road trip planning guide
+Lake District road trip guide

 Want the walks, viewpoints and drives already connected?

-• 181 miles / 291 km of Lake District driving routes.
+181 miles 291 km of routes

-Buy the Lake District Road Trip Guide — £12.99
+Buy the Lake District guide — £12.99

 Travelling further north?